palomachain/paloma/CONTRIBUTING.md

 - minor version update (eg 2.1.x -> 2.2.0) has no API nor state machine breaking changes.
 It can provide new functionality or bug fixes.
 - patch version update (eg 2.1.0 -> 2.1.1) has no API nor state machine breaking changes nor new features.
 It only contains hot fixes.

+Note, when the major version is 0, we adopt a 0-based versioning scheme:

+- major version update (eg 0.12.x -> 0.13.x) has API breaking changes or signals major feature update
+- minor version update (eg 0.12.1 -> 0.12.2) has no API nor state machine breaking changes.
+It can provide new functionality or bug fixes.

 ### Major Release Procedure

 All major changes related to major version update are first released for testnet.
 We use `-betaX` (eg `2.0.0-beta1`, `2.0.0-beta2` ...) releases for testnet.
 Once the code is stabilized we create a release candidate (eg `2.0.0-rc1`).
 If no issues are found the latest release candidate become the major release.

+When a major release is ready to be made, perform the following:

+1. Create a `release/vX.*.*` release.
+branch off of the desired commit on `master`, e.g. `release/v0.12.x` or `release/v1.x.x`.
+2. Create a `RELEASE_NOTES.md` template.
+3. Ensure correct branch protection rules are enabled.
+This can be done generally using a regex such as `release/v*`.
+4. Create a branch off of the release branch that prepares the `RELEASE_NOTES.md` based on the changelog.
+5. Review and merge the release notes PR.
+6. Cut a release off of the release branch!
+Note, goreleaser should automatically create the release artifacts once the tag is pushed.
+7. Ensure changelog entries are updated on `master`, i.e. have the release date, version, and link to the release.

+### Minor Release Procedure

+All changes should be merged into `master`, unless a change is needed against a specific release only.

+When a change is needed in a current release, add the appropriate `backport/*` label to the PR and Mergify will automatically create a backport PR against the release branch.
+If a PR is already merged, you can comment on the PR for Mergify to create the backport PR via `@Mergifyio backport release/vX.*.*` (use the relevant release branch name).

+When you are ready to cut a point release, perform steps 4-7 from the Major Release Procedure.